Head and neck Cancer Treatment in Indore Near You

 After establishing the diagnosis, appropriate treatment for Head & Neck Cancer is selected for specific cancer based on its site, stage, and type.
 Other factors like comorbid conditions, social and economic factors, and patients' personal preferences are also considered.
 If you are looking for the best Head & Neck treatment Hospital in Indore, your search is over.
 Our treatment plan includes a combination of treatment modalities— surgery, radiation therapy, chemotherapy, and targeted therapy.

 Surgical resection and radiation therapy are the mainstays of treatment for most head and neck cancers and remain the standard of care in most cases.
 If the tumour is small, primary, and there is no regional metastasis, wide surgical excision or curative radiation therapy is used.
-For more extensive tumours or tumours with regional metastasis, complete surgical excision combined with pre-or post- operative radiation therapy is used.
+For more extensive tumours or tumours with regional metastasis, complete surgical excision combined with pre-post operative radiation therapy is used.

 The main treatment modalities used for head and neck cancers are surgery, chemotherapy, and radiation therapy.
 Your doctor may also recommend novel treatment options such as immunotherapy and targeted therapy.